-- Park the machine on a level surface, engage the parking brake (if applicable), and lower the hydraulic lift. - 2.
-Move the throttle lever to the SLOW position (Figure 18). - 3.
+- 1. Park the machine on a level surface, engage the parking brake (if applicable), and lower the grinder. - 2.
+Move the throttle lever to the SLOW position. - 3.
 If the engine has been working hard or is hot, let it idle for a minute before turning the key switch to the OFF position.